 Adrienne Ressler, LMSW, CEDS, F.iaedp

-Adrienne Ressler, LMSW, CEDS, F.iaedp, is Vice President, Professional Development, The Renfrew Center Foundation, and has served as senior staff for more than 27 years.
-Ms. Ressler attended the University of Michigan and served as faculty in the School of Education.
-A body image specialist, her trainings reflect her background in body-focused methods to treat eating disorders and body image.
-She is Co-Chair of the Somatic and Somatically Oriented Therapies SIG of the Academy of Eating Disorders and an Advisory Board member of Eating Disorders Recovery and Support in Petaluma, CA. A Fellow and past President of the Board of Directors of the International Association of Eating Disorders Professionals, she presently chairs iaedp’s Senior Advisory Board.
-In 2016, Adrienne was selected as the inaugural recipient of Eating Disorder Hope’s Seal of Excellence award for her "empowering work as a body image specialist."
-She is published in Social Work Today and Pulse, the journal of the International Spa Association, and author of chapters on the use of experiential therapies for eating disorders in two textbooks, Effective Clinical Practice in the Treatment of Eating Disorders: The Heart of the Matter, and Treatment of Eating of Eating Disorders: Bridging the Research-Practice Gap.
-Her work has also been included in the first Encyclopedia of Body Image and Human Appearance.
-A frequent contributor to popular media, she has appeared on the TODAY show and Good Morning America Sunday.
+Adrienne Ressler is Vice President, Professional Development, The Renfrew Center Foundation, and has served as senior staff for more than 28 years.
+She attended the University of Michigan for both her Bachelor of Science and Master’s degrees and received a faculty appointment as a Lecturer in the School of Education.
+A body image specialist, Ms. Ressler’s trainings reflect her background in body-focused/somatic methods to treat eating disorders and body image.
+Fellow and past-President of the Board of Directors of the International Association of Eating Disorders Professionals (iaedp), she presently chairs iaedp’s Senior Advisory Council.
+Ms. Ressler is the Co-Founder and former Co-Chairperson of the Somatic and Somatically Oriented Therapies Special Interest Group of the Academy for Eating Disorders and an Advisory Board Member of the non-profit, Eating Disorder Recovery and Support in Petaluma, CA. In 2016, she was selected as the inaugural recipient of Eating Disorder Hope’s Seal of Excellence award for her "empowering work as a body image specialist" and in 2013 was granted the “Hope” award by South Florida’s Gratitude for Giving annual recognition breakfast.
+Author of chapters on the use of experiential therapies for eating disorders in three textbooks, Effective Clinical Practice in the Treatment of Eating Disorders: The Heart of the Matter, Treatment of Eating of Eating Disorders: Bridging the Research-Practice Gap, and Embodiment & Eating Disorders: Theory, Research, Prevention and Treatment, her work has also been included in the first Encyclopedia of Body Image and Human Appearance.
+Ms. Ressler is published in Social Work Today and Pulse, the journal of the International Spa Association.
+A frequent contributor to the popular media, she has appeared on the TODAY show and Good Morning America Sunday.

 Gayle E. Brooks, PhD